BKN: HEUTE EX-DIVIDENDE / EX DIVIDEND TODAY () | aktiencheck.de

 Xetra Newsboard

 Folgendes Instrument wird heute EX-Dividende gehandelt.
 Aus technischen Gruenden wird der EX-Indikator heute nicht angezeigt.
 The following instrument is traded ex dividend today.
 Due to technical reasons the EX-indicator will not be displayed today.
-ISIN Short Code Name CA0641491075 BKN BK NOVA SCOTIA
+ISIN Short Code Name CA0641491075 BKN BANK OF NOVA SCOTIA

 Aktuelle Kursinformationen mehr >